robric/wiki-contrail-controller/QoS.md

      # Logical nic queues for qos config
      logical_queue= [7]

-As part of provisioning of a new cluster the queuing mapping is enforced also Xmit-Packet-Steering is disabled i.e. zeros are written to files /sys/class/net//queues/tx-X/xps_cpus .
+As part of provisioning of a new cluster the queue mapping is enforced also Xmit-Packet-Steering is disabled i.e. zeros are written to files /sys/class/net//queues/tx-X/xps_cpus .
 The above Qos queuing parameters are consistent across restarts .